Should I Watch..? 'Avengers Assemble'

 What else should I watch?

-You're not going to find a better superhero film that this but you should certainly be salivating at the films in Phase Two of the MCU - Iron Man 3, Thor: The Dark World (10), Captain America: The Winter Soldier (11), Guardians Of The Galaxy (12), Ant-Man (13) and of course, Avengers: Age Of Ultron.
+You're not going to find a better superhero film that this but you should certainly be salivating at the films in Phase Two of the MCU - Iron Man 3, Thor: The Dark World, Captain America: The Winter Soldier, Guardians Of The Galaxy, Ant-Man and of course, Avengers: Age Of Ultron.
 I also recommend the TV shows "Daredevil" and "Luke Cage", although they obviously lack the big budget that the films have.

-If you prefer DC characters like Batman, Superman and Wonder Woman then I'm afraid you're going to have to wait until a Justice League film arrives.
+If you prefer DC characters like Batman, Superman and Wonder Woman then I'm afraid you're going to have to accept that DC films are a long way behind their Marvel counterparts in terms of box office takings and quality.
 But Nolan's Dark Knight trilogy is the other side of Marvel's movie coin - it's darker, grittier and so very serious but equally impressive movies to watch, enjoy and love.
-Superhero fans have never had things so good...
+Superhero fans have never had things so good.